lambrojos/supersalmon/README.md

 * Will reject on non xlsx data
 * Battle tested in production code
 * Skips empty rows (maybe it's a caveat)
+* Limit parsing: process a file to a specified row, then stop

 ## Caveats
 * Only parses the first on sheet in a workbook